dejan2609/harshadranganathan.github.io/_posts/2019-03-04-web-push-notifications-react-firebase.md

 We'll see how we can use FCM to send notification messages to the client.

-Below is how our application will work.
-We won't go into the details of how to build and deploy a react app as it is outside the scope of this guide.

 Source code of the application can be found here -

 <https://github.com/HarshadRanganathan/gnib-visa-app/blob/master/src/containers/notifications.js>

 <https://github.com/HarshadRanganathan/gnib-visa-app/tree/master/notifications>

+{% include repo-card.html repo="gnib-visa-app" %}

+Below is how our application will work.
+We won't go into the details of how to build and deploy a react app as it is outside the scope of this guide.

 <figure>
 	<a href="{{ site.url }}/assets/img/2019/03/push-notification-how-it-works.png"><img src="{{ site.url }}/assets/img/2019/03/push-notification-how-it-works.png"></a>